 The growing trade and economic relations between China and South Korea are not the only reasons for this policy reversal.
-Apparently, China has now gained an ally—and perhaps a friend—while President Trump tweeted negatively on bilateral trade relationship and criticized South Korea’s leadership.
+Apparently, China has now gained a friend—while President Trump tweets negatively on South Korea’s leadership and its trade with the US.
 Soon after the 19th National Congress of the Communist Party of China (CPC), Beijing also signed several trade and investment agreements with Russia.

-The calculus of these two diplomatic endeavors is purpose-driven to send a clear message to Washington that the “accidental” president in the United States is no longer the world leader to resolve global issues.
+These two diplomatic endeavors sends a clear message to Washington that the United States is no longer the leader on global issues.

-This diplomatic maneuver is a grand display of Xi’s Thought that is now enshrined in the Constitution of the CPC.
-It may be called the modern “Communist Manifesto” for the New Era but it was an evolutionary process to stage the “Third Revolution” of the People’s Republic of China (PRC).
+These diplomatic maneuvers display Xi Jinping’s Thought, which is now enshrined in the Constitution of the CPC.
+It may be called the modern “Communist Manifesto” for the New Era, or China’s “Third Revolution”.

-The First Revolution started with Chairman Mao Zedong in 1949.
-He led the Cultural Revolution and the Great Leap Forward to get rid of the backward “feudal” society.
-The founding generation of PRC considered that the dynastic heritage was an outdated relic of Confucian traditions and a stumbling-block for modernity until the end of Qing Dynasty in 1911.
-For them, the republicanism that ensued under Dr. Sun Yat-sun and General Chiang-Kai-Shek of the Republic of China (RoC) was also a transplant of Christian missionaries, Western doctors, and English educators to make China a Western nation.
-For the PRC leadership, Mao’s efforts crystalized the revolutionary force to create an “egalitarian and socialist” society, which eventually ended-up in disaster and tragedy for China.
+The First Revolution started with Chairman Mao Zedong’s Cultural Revolution and Great Leap Forward, which sought to get rid of the backward feudal society.
+The founding generation of the PRC considered China’s dynastic heritage an outdated relic of Confucian traditions and a stumbling-block for modernity.
+The republicanism that ensued under Dr. Sun Yat-sun and General Chiang-Kai-Shek was also viewed as a transplant of Christian missionaries, Western doctors, and English educators.
+Mao’s efforts eventually caused disaster and tragedy for China.

 With Mao’s passing in 1976, the Second Revolution was engineered by Deng Xiaoping.
-His economic reform and trade liberalization led to unleash the entrepreneurial zeal of the Chinese people.
-The Deng Revolution made China a manufacturing powerhouse and the largest economy after the United States within a generation.
+His economic reform and trade liberalization unleashed the entrepreneurial zeal of the Chinese people.
+Within one generation, Deng’s Revolution made China a manufacturing powerhouse and the largest economy after the United States.

-President Xi—with his consolidation of absolute power as the “chairman of everything” from the Party, state, military, economy, and most importantly the culture—sends “the comprehensive and systematic” message that China now has the “cultural confidence” of Confucius—the revered sage of ancient China—to rejuvenate the Chinese nation and its cultural heritage in “socialism with Chinese characteristics for a New Era.”
-This is the Third Revolution to create a “moderately prosperous society.”
+President Xi—with his consolidation of absolute power as the “chairman of everything” from the Party, state, military, economy, and most importantly, culture—sends the message that China now has the confidence to rejuvenate itself.
+This is the Third Revolution, which aims to create a “moderately prosperous society.”

 The Confucian Party of China

-The Communist Party is in name-only, but the socialism aspects of Xi’s Report resonate with the egalitarian ideas that Mao once espoused through his First Revolution.
+The CPC is Communist in name-only, but Xi’s socialism resonate with the egalitarian ideas that Mao espoused through his First Revolution.

-President Xi’s “rejuvenation” of the Chinese culture with Confucian values is the hidden message of the New Era of transformation for progressive and assertive China.
-It would reinvent the Communist Party into a Confucian Party of China—the New Era of CPC—to unify the nation as a Confucian Union.
+President Xi’s rejuvenation of Chinese culture with Confucian values is the hidden message of the New Era.
+It would reinvent the Communist Party into the Confucian Party of China—the New Era of the CPC.

-The Confucian vision of cultural confidence is now combined with Deng’s foundation of a capitalist economy with Chinese characteristics; i.e., running the economy by the “visible hands” of the State-Owned Enterprises (SOEs).
-President Xi highlighted the importance of SOEs in his long-speech as high-value for Beijing’s new leadership.
+The Confucian vision of cultural confidence is now combined with Deng’s capitalist economy with Chinese characteristics; i.e., running the economy with the “visible hands” of the State-Owned Enterprises (SOEs).

-The implementation of the Third Revolution of Xi is to restore the DNA of China’s ancient “Confucian” culture of hierarchical authority that Mao tried unsuccessfully to destroy, and to continue Deng’s market reform by giving primacy to SOEs, where Xi is the chairman.
-Indeed, there is an enduring Chinese philosophy of “I Ching” (The Book of Change) of “continuity and change” to explain President Xi’s Thought, which is now synchronized with the Party’s Constitution as a unified force of Confucian doctrine.
+The Third Revolution aims to restore China’s ancient “Confucian” culture of hierarchical authority that Mao tried unsuccessfully to destroy, and to continue Deng’s market reforms by giving primacy to SOEs, with Xi as the chairman.

 President Xi’s notion of “concentrated power” is antithetical to the democratic values of the West.
-It is natural for the Western media to characterize Xi in a reflection of “the Great Man Theory” in action as if the accumulated power of populist leader derived from his ruthless anti-corruption campaign.
+It is natural for the Western media to characterize Xi as a strongman.

 In all this, there seems to have obvious parallels between the hierarchical aspects of Confucian ethos in the Chinese DNA and the authority aspects of Communist ideas imported from the Marxist-Leninist ideology.
 This formula may work in China for now.

-．Second, China must re-engineer its old imperial appeal for Confucian ethics in promoting “soft-power” in Chinese culture and in moral governance—especially towards the hierarchical political leadership at the national, provincial, and local levels.
-This is being tested in lethargic bureaucracies as the anti-corruption campaign further demoralizes the public service.
-The cherished traditions of family relationships are also breaking down as the divorce rate is increasing in unprecedented numbers as well as the growing cohorts of independent-minded children are now acting more like “Bananas” (Yellow outside, but white—and Western—inside) than the offspring of old-style Chinese society of the Confucian past.
+．First, China must at least sustain its current economic growth to alleviate poverty and provide employment opportunities, especially for young people. ．Second, China must restore Confucian ethics.
+This is being tested in lethargic bureaucracies as the anti-corruption campaign further demoralizes the civil service.
+The cherished traditions of family relationships are also breaking down as the divorce rate is increasing to an unprecedented degree, and more and more independent-minded children are now acting more like “Bananas” (Yellow outside, but white—and Western—inside) than traditional Chinese.

-With his “cultural confidence,” the ever-powerful Xi has acted on his policy reversal on South Korea soon after signing of bilateral treaties with Russia in timely and judicious manner.
-It is a clear signal to Washington and the world that President Xi’s Thought in actions has indeed arrived through the “path” and “theory” of China’s Third Revolution for a different kind of global leadership.
+The all-powerful Xi has reversed his policy on South Korea soon after signing a bilateral treaty with Russia.
+It is a clear signal to Washington and the world that President Xi’s Thought means a new kind of global leadership.